ardeshir/docs/Azure_Monitor_Alert.md

 You may need to configure Azure security permissions for your application to properly interact with Azure Monitor Alert Logs and/or Metrics Advisor.

 Remember to always test your components separately and secure your application key when running on production.
+Microsoft Azure provides a few resources on how to use the `Azure.AI.MetricsAdvisor` to query alerts.
+Below are a couple of useful links for your reference:

+1. Microsoft Documentation page, provides a detailed overview about Azure AI Metrics Advisor client library for .NET: https://docs.microsoft.com/en-us/azure/cognitive-services/metrics-advisor/how-tos/how-to-use-client-libraries

+2. Azure SDK Github Repository: https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/metricsadvisor/Azure.AI.MetricsAdvisor

+   Here you can find various examples demonstrating the usage of the Azure.AI.MetricsAdvisor, as well as the Alerts' functionalities.

+3. The official Microsoft Documentation explains how to manage alerts with Azure Metrics Advisor: https://docs.microsoft.com/en-us/azure/cognitive-services/metrics-advisor/how-tos/manage-alerts-hooks

+Also, I need to mention that the `serviceProvider.GetRequiredService<MetricsAdvisorClient>()` is a default method of the .NET dependency injection system.
+This method retrieves a service of the type specified (in this case, `MetricsAdvisorClient`).
+You need to add all the necessary services in the ConfigureServices method of the Startup class.
+You can find more information about this on Microsoft's Documentation page: https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection-usage

+Remember to also validate and manage your Azure API Key and endpoint correctly.